Rouhollah/truncate-element/README.md

 ﻿# truncate-element
- 'turncate-element' is a web component that is for shortening the text and includes some useful features that is created based on ngx-truncate-text. you can use it for any framework like Vue, React, Angular or any framewordk based on  javascript without any worries.
+you can use 'turncate-element' for any framework like Vue, React, Angular or any framewordk based on  javascript without any worries. it is a custom element that is created based on ngx-truncate-text, which I had already created myself for angular.

 #### see demo on stackblitz for [Angular](https://stackblitz.com/edit/angular-ivy-sverbg), [React](https://stackblitz.com/edit/react-ts-pe2oey).
 [Vue](https://stackblitz.com/edit/vue-kslsxv) and [simple html](https://stackblitz.com/edit/web-platform-bhoxnu).